DevSilv/DevSilv.github.io/_posts/2019/03/23/2019-03-23-linux-filesystem-structure.md

     I do not know which term is more appropriate.
 Within this article, I am using the term "directory structure".

-- The terms "directory" and "folder" may be understood in two ways: (1) they are equivalent, or (2) they are not equivalent (that is, "directory structure" and "folder structure" may be understand as distinct ones).
+- The terms "directory" and "folder" may be understood in two ways: (1) they are equivalent, or (2) they are not equivalent (that is, terms "directory structure" and "folder structure" may be understand as distinct ones).
 In this article, I am using mostly the "directory" term; the "folder" term is used only when the context demands speaking about a folder and not a directory.
 For details about distinction and definitions of these terms, see for example [Wikipedia's article about directory](https://en.wikipedia.org/wiki/Directory_(computing)) or [this StackExchange thread](https://stackoverflow.com/questions/5078676/what-is-the-difference-between-a-directory-and-a-folder).
-- The directories described are not put in strictly alphabetical order.
+- The directories described are not put in strictly alphabetical order, as it is usually done.
 Instead, I have tried to put similar directories next to each other (e.g. the `/sbin` directory next to the `/bin` directory).

 ## The origin of the directory structure on Linux

 Directory structure on most Linux distributions is more or less compliant with the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) (often referred to as "FHS").
 This standard was created in 1994; its first name was FSSTND (short for "filesystem standard"), so one may come across this pre-existing name in some standards or other documents.
 This standard is part of the [Linux Standard Base](https://en.wikipedia.org/wiki/Linux_Standard_Base) (sometimes referred to as "LSB").
-LSB is a project intended to increase compatibility between various operating systems.
+Linux Standard Base is a project intended to increase compatibility between various operating systems.

 At the time of writing this article, Filesystem Hierarchy Standard is maintained by the [Linux Foundation](https://en.wikipedia.org/wiki/Linux_Foundation), and its last version is 3.0 (released in 2015).
-In this article, I refer to it as "FHS", and wherever I mention "the current version of FHS", I am referring to this 3.0 version.
+In this article, I refer to this standard as "FHS", and wherever I mention "the current version of FHS", I am referring the 3.0 version.

-For the information whether and how much a particular Linux distribution is compliant with FHS, refer to the documentation of this distribution, or to Wikipedia.
+For the information whether and how much a particular Linux distribution is compliant with FHS, refer to the documentation of the given distribution, or to Wikipedia.

-**Note:** **This article is not intended to describe the whole and exact Filesystem Hierarchy Standard**, but only a part of it that exists in most Linux distributions.
-Writing it, I have not been using **only** FHS's documentation, but also various articles available on the internet (I mention them directly in the text or in [the "Sources" section at the end of this article](#sources)).
-This article also covers some directories that are **not compliant** with this standard.
-In the case of a directory compliant with this standard, one can find on the internet more complex definitions and rules than described here. **When in doubts, refer to the [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) itself.** Remember also that usually the Linux directory structure is itself far more complex than described here, in a way that some directories described here have complex set of subdirectories.
-For details, refer also to the [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html).
+**Note:** **This article is not intended to describe the whole and exact Filesystem Hierarchy Standard, but only a part of it with some modifications that exists in most Linux distributions.
+Therefore, this article also covers some directories that are not compliant with this standard.** Writing it, I have not been using only FHS's documentation, but also various articles available on the internet (I mention them directly in the text or in the ["Sources" section](#sources) at the end of this article).
+In the case when a directory is compliant with this standard, one can find more complex definitions and rules on the internet than described here. **When in doubts, refer to the [FHS documentation](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html).** Remember also that usually the Linux directory structure is itself far more complex than described here, in a way that some directories described here have complex set of subdirectories.
+For details, refer also to the [FHS documentation](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html).

 ## The rationale of the directory structure on Linux